Lemon (N.E.R.D. and Rihanna song)

 "Lemon" is a song by American band N.E.R.D. from their fifth studio album, No One Ever Really Dies (2017).
-The song features vocals from Barbadian singer Rihanna, and was released as the album's lead single on November 1, 2017.
+The song features vocals from Barbadian singer Rihanna, and it was released as the album's lead single on November 1, 2017.

 Former Pennsylvania U.S. Senator Arlen Specter is sampled in the song as the man saying "wait a minute."

 Several alternate versions of the songs were produced, including a version without the Rihanna feature (which sees Pharrell rapping a similar verse), a radio edit, and an edited version submitted to streaming services that omits Pharrell's first verse.
 The remix featuring Drake was released on March 17, 2018.

 Music video

 The music video for "Lemon" was uploaded to N.E.R.D.'s Vevo page on YouTube on November 1, 2017.
 The video was directed by Todd Tourso and Scott Cudmore, and produced by Stacey Thiel and stars dancer Mette Towley.